k5iogura/tensorflowlite-samples/README_pip_standalone.md

 Below reproduction of build_pippackage.sh.
 build_pip_package.sh is supported master branch as of now.

+## If use all in files then goto All In One Scripts section

 ## Select base system to install tflite_runtime

 ### A. Into docker with ubuntu 16.04 bash,